tenzir/tenzir/web/docs/tql2/operators/from.md

 # from

-Loads from a URI, inferring the source, compression and format.
+Loads from an URI, inferring the source, compression and format.

 ```tql
 from uri:str, [loader_args... { … }]